aimms/how-to/Articles/676/676-running-aimms-app.rst

     :linenos:
     :emphasize-lines: 4,7,10,13

-    # Initialize the AIMMS project
+    # Initialize the AIMMS project connection.
     project = Project(
-        # path to the AIMMS Bin folder (on linux the Lib folder)
+        # Path to the AIMMS Bin folder (required for API connection).
-        aimms_path=find_aimms_path("25.4"),
+        aimms_path=find_aimms_path("25"),

-        # path to the AIMMS project file
+        # Path to the AIMMS project file to be opened.
-        aimms_project_file=os.path.join('..', 'AIMMSProject', 'VesselScheduling.aimms'),
+        aimms_project_file=os.path.join(projectroot, 'AIMMS-project', 'ContractAllocation.aimms'),

-        # the name of an aimms set containing identifiers.
+        # The name of the AIMMS set containing all identifiers exposed to Python.
-        exposed_identifier_set_name="AllIdentifiers",  # Limit access to specific identifiers,
+        exposed_identifier_set_name="AllIdentifiers",

-        # default data type when retrieving multi-dimensional data
+        # Default data type for multi-dimensional data retrieval (Pandas DataFrame is preferred).
         data_type_preference=DataReturnTypes.PANDAS,

-        # Fill license URL if needed.
+        # license_url: Fill license URL if using a network license.
     )

+    # Get a reference to the active AIMMS model instance for data transfer and execution.
     aimms_model : Model = project.get_model(__file__)

 Remarks: